EHRI/ehri-search-tools/README.md

 ```
 usage: indexer  [OPTIONS] <spec> ... <specN>
  -c,--clear-id <arg>          Clear an individual id.
 Can be used multiple
                               times.
  -C,--clear-type <arg>        Clear an item type.
-Can be used multiple times.
+Can be used multiple
+                              times.
  -D,--clear-all               Clear entire index first (use with caution.)
  -f,--file <arg>              Read input from a file instead of the REST
                               service.
 Use '-' for stdin.
+ -H <header=value>            Set a header for the REST service.
  -h,--help                    Print this message.
  -i,--index                   Index the data.
 This is NOT the default for
                               safety reasons.
+ -k,--clear-key-value <arg>   Clear items with a given key=value pair.
+Can
+                              be used multiple times.
  -n,--noconvert               Don't convert data to index format.
- -P,--pretty             Pretty print out JSON given by --print (implies
+ -P,--pretty                  Pretty print out JSON given by --print
-                         --print).
+                              (implies --print).
  -p,--print                   Print converted JSON to stdout.
 The default
                               action in the omission of --index.
  -r,--rest <arg>              Base URL for EHRI REST service.
  -s,--solr <arg>              Base URL for Solr service (minus the action
                               segment.)
  -S,--stats                   Print indexing stats.
  -v,--verbose                 Print individual item ids to show progress.

 Each <spec> should consist of:
 * an item type (all items of that type)